nppc/uStepper/README.md

 * Servo travel range: 400 steps (from min to max)
 * Motor speed: 1429Hz

 /** Motor real power depends on many factors.
 Change the setting and observe the temperature of the motor.
+RMS power range is about 50mA - 265mA.

 When we entered Configuration mode (RC Transmitter stick is in MAX), move the stick to the CENTER. uStepper will start to cycle between menu items indicating 3 times by N short blinks the number of the menu.